damianhakert/damianhakert.github.io/source/press/releases/2017-01-25-buddybuild-press-release.html.md

 ---
 layout: markdown_page
-title: "GitLab adds buddybuild to Global Partnership Program"
+title: "GitLab adds Buddybuild to Global Partnership Program"
 ---

-GitLab announced a new partnership today with buddybuild ([www.buddybuild.com]()), a leader in continuous integration, continuous deployment, and user feedback for iOS and Android development teams.
-The partnership combines GitLab and buddybuild’s capabilities to allow developers to choose from even more tools to support an integrated software development lifecycle.
+GitLab announced a new partnership today with Buddybuild ([www.buddybuild.com]()), a leader in continuous integration, continuous deployment, and user feedback for iOS and Android development teams.
+The partnership combines GitLab and Buddybuild’s capabilities to allow developers to choose from even more tools to support an integrated software development lifecycle.

-“Historically, setting up and maintaining a CI/CD system for mobile apps has been a frustrating and time consuming experience.” said Dennis Pilarinos, CEO and founder of buddybuild. “buddybuild is a CI/CD solution built specifically for mobile development teams.
+“Historically, setting up and maintaining a CI/CD system for mobile apps has been a frustrating and time consuming experience.” said Dennis Pilarinos, CEO and founder of Buddybuild.
+“Buddybuild is a CI/CD solution built specifically for mobile development teams.
 Gone are the days of the kludgy build scripts required to retrofit web infrastructure.
-Now, teams using GitLab and buddybuild can spend their time focused on building apps that their users love.”
+Now, teams using GitLab and Buddybuild can spend their time focused on building apps that their users love.”

-For Eliran Mesika, the Director of Strategic Partnerships at GitLab, the partnership with buddybuild “provides a fantastic user flow that streamlines the development process through testing on mobile devices, what was usually a cumbersome process, seamlessly from your repo on GitLab to your continuous development & testing environment on buddybuild”. buddybuild joins a growing community of GitLab partners, around the world.
+For Eliran Mesika, the Director of Strategic Partnerships at GitLab, the partnership with Buddybuild “provides a fantastic user flow that streamlines the development process through testing on mobile devices, what was usually a cumbersome process, seamlessly from your repo on GitLab to your continuous development & testing environment on Buddybuild”.
+Buddybuild joins a growing community of GitLab partners, around the world.
 For a complete list of GitLab partners, please visit our [application page](https://about.gitlab.com/applications/).
-For more information about buddybuild, please visit their [website](https://www.buddybuild.com/).
+For more information about Buddybuild, please visit their [website](https://www.buddybuild.com/).

 About GitLab’s Global Partner Program